-At their games, the U20 age group, when a kid is looking for fist-bump them as they head out on to the ice, they oblige.
+At their games, the U20 age group, when a kid is looking to fist-bump them as they head out on to the ice, they oblige.

 I mean, sure, who wouldn't?

 Makes them feel like professionals having kids looking to fist bump them.
-It would feel pretty neat, I sure.
+It would feel pretty neat, I'm sure.